Disclosure: This new Disney Cruise ships post contains affiliate links. Read full Disclosure Policy.

 What will be the new Disney cruise ship names?

-We don't yet know the names of all three of the new ships, however we know the first ship (to be ready in fall 2021) will be called Disney Wish.
+We don't yet know the names of all three of the new ships, however we know the first ship (to be ready in 2022) will be called Disney Wish.

 When the existing ships were released in pairs, each vessel's name was synonymous with that of her sister ship.
 (Examples: Wonder & Magic, Dream & Fantasy.)